Diplomacy and World Affairs

 |ECON 101||Principles of Economics I||

 Students must complete the equivalent of four college semesters of one language (202), or two college semesters each of two languages (102).

 Four additional classes numbered 200 or higher in International Affairs at the College.
 At least two of these courses must be in DWA.
-One must be at the 300-level.
 Department credit can be given for up to two courses in international relations from a different Occidental academic department, the United Nations Program, or from study abroad; off-campus courses must be approved by the department chair prior to departure.